 Matariki is a set of seven stars which appears in New Zealand's sky in the shortest days of the year marking the beginning of traditional Māori New Year celebration, that takes place in June or July at the same time with the rise of the new moon.
-Celebrations last up to three days and feature Māori tribal customs reflected in music, dance and food.
+Celebrations last up to three days and feature Māori tribal customs reflected in music, dance, and food.
 Matariki stars are quite symbolic.
 The future crops are believed to be dependent on the brightness of the stars: the brighter, the better.
 The name "Matariki" can be decoded in two different ways: either "Mata Riki" meaning "Tiny Eyes", or "Mata Ariki" meaning "Eyes of God".
 Māori name the seven stars of Matariki constellation the Seven Sisters or a Mother and six Daughters.
 These names refer to the fact that Māori respects their genealogy and gather in a family circle for the New Year celebration in order to reflect on their ancestors who died.
-Festivities include kte-flying traditions, since kites are considered to be connectors between the heavens and earth.
+Festivities include kite-flying traditions since kites are considered to be connectors between the heavens and earth.

 June 22–July 14, 2019

 Don't miss it!
 Add to your wishlist now and we will remind you in advance